Heyimlulu/RacoonBot/README.md

 ### Running

-Enter your bot token in the *config.json* file and set a secret code to get access to the supersecret web interface The WebSocket only work for 1 server, mainly the first server you invite the bot (BETA)
+Enter your bot token in the *config.json* file.

 Now you can run the bot with